-The FAST Act has ushered in a particular emphasis on freight planning that is investment-focused as opposed to policy-driven.
-In other words, the federal government is urging states to look through an economic competitiveness lens at the projects that are most critical to improving freight mobility in their territories.
+The FAST Act ushered in a particular emphasis on freight planning that is investment-focused as opposed to policy-driven.
+In other words, the federal government urged states to look through an economic competitiveness lens at the projects that are most critical to improving freight mobility in their territories.

 Creating an investment plan may be a new task for some agencies, as they were not mandated by the previous federal transportation bill, MAP-21.
 Whether you are an investment-planning novice or pro, following these pillars of freight project prioritization will help put your agency in the pole position for FAST freight funds:

 Develop freight goals together with public and private stakeholders.
 While improving freight mobility should be a core goal of all investment plans, individual states should decide on other goals that are important for their multimodal freight networks (e.g., enhancing goods movement at airports and seaports, supporting new industries along key corridors by making highway improvements).
 These goals should be vetted with stakeholders from both the public and private sector.
 You should also leverage stakeholder input in setting the scoring criteria you will use to evaluate your freight projects.
 Ultimately, these stakeholders represent the users of your freight system and can help you pinpoint freight mobility concerns that need to be addressed.
 Bringing their unique perspectives to the table, these stakeholders can help you identify goals and criteria that may not jump out at you but are important to drivers and businesses.
 Getting their input makes the process of scoring freight projects, the next step in the plan, much more objective and transparent.
 Involving them early and often throughout the process will not only help you produce an investment plan that will foster greater economic development, but also provide the best return on investment for citizens and taxpayers.